Rzhan16/nutrition-ai-demo/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🎓 Built for UBC Community
+## 🎓 Built for Health & Wellness

-This project was created as a demonstration for the UBC community, focusing on student health and wellness needs.
-It showcases modern web development practices and AI integration for health technology applications.
+This project showcases modern web development practices and AI integration for health technology applications, focusing on evidence-based nutrition guidance and professional supplement analysis.

 ## 📞 Support